 Factor waste into food cost

-Add the waste costs to your normal ingredient costs:
+Add waste expenses to your standard ingredient costs:

-Actual food cost = Base ingredients + Waste costs
+True food cost = Base ingredients + Waste expenses

 - Base ingredients per person: €4.20